-(4) If σ is a sentence then, Somemoney σ is true at context c and index $\langle w, t, l, \mathtt{m} \rangle$ if and only if there is a currency \mathtt{m}' legally convertible from \mathtt{m} such that σ is true at c and $\langle w, t, l, \mathtt{m}' \rangle$
+- (4) If $\sigma$ is a sentence, then Somemoney $\sigma$ is true at context c and index $\langle w, t, l, \square \rangle$ if and only if there is a currency $\square'$ legally convertible from $\square$ such that $\sigma$ is true at c and $\langle w, t, l, \square' \rangle$ . - As I learned writing this paper, '\mathbb{Z}' is the currency symbol used when the specific symbol of a particular currency is unavailable.

 It seems plausible that such a stipulation can bestow meaning upon 'somemoney'.
 If you know that one dollar is legally convertible to .89 euros and you know that the latte you just bought in a Starbucks in Manhattan cost you \$3.65 you can also tell (perhaps using a calculator) that 'Somemoney, a latte in New York costs €3.25' is true.
-You also know (without knowing anything about exchange rates) that 'Somemoney, a latte in New York costs €3.25' is true.
 You also know (without knowing anything about exchange rates) that 'Somemoney, a latte in New York costs \$3.65' and 'Somemoney, snow is white' are also true and that 'Somemoney, a latte in New York costs £0' and 'Somemoney, snow is black' are false.
 All this knowledge suggests that you have acquired competence with this new word.
 Yet, it seems clear that defining propositional truth relative to currency cannot follow the blueprint.
-The obvious suggestion - proposition p is true at currency ¤ just in case p would be true if ¤ were a local currency - fails spectacularly.
+The obvious suggestion - proposition p is true at currency $\mathbb{Z}$ just in case pwould be true if \(\timeg\) were a local currency - fails spectacularly.
 Plausibly, if the Euro were a local currency in New York then the US would be a member of the EU, yet there is nothing in clause (4) that would suggest that 'Somemoney, the US is a member of the EU' is true just because the latte you just bought in a Starbucks in Manhattan cost you \$3.65.
-There seems to be no hope to paraphrase the relative truth-predicate 'sentence S is true at context c and index $\langle w, t, l, ¤ \rangle$ ' in terms of absolute truth.
+There seems to be no hope to paraphrase the relative truth-predicate 'sentence S is true at context c and index $\langle w, t, l, \Xi \rangle$ in terms of absolute truth.

 To fend off these objections, defenders of monadic truth have to deny the need for indices beyond worlds and times.
 They would have to argue that despite the explicit stipulation, we understand 'somemoney' as a quantifier over currencies.
-Thus, instead of trying to use (4) to interpret 'Somemoney, a latte in New York costs $\in 3.25$ ', we paraphrase this sentence as 'There is some currency \times such that the price of a latte in New York in \times is legally convertible to $\in 3.25$ ' which we can understand perfectly well.
+Thus, instead of trying to use (4) to interpret 'Somemoney, a latte in New York costs $\in 3.25$ ', we paraphrase this sentence as 'There is some currency $\bowtie$ such that the price of a latte in New York in $\bowtie$ is legally convertible to $\in 3.25$ ' which we can understand perfectly well.
 Our ability to provide such a paraphrase comes from understanding (4) by analogy and from our general capacity to articulate sentences in English which manifest this understanding.
 No need then to assume that indices could include currencies.
 Of course, these are hefty claims about the way we in fact purse strings containing 'somemoney' - that is, bold hypotheses about human psychology.